MahanVeisi8/RL_practices/Cartpole/DQN/README.md

   - [Summary](#summary)

 ## Setup

+**Running the Notebook in Google Colab**
+- The notebook is designed for easy execution in Google Colab, requiring no additional setup other than a Google account and internet access.😊

 The code is designed to run in a Python environment with essential machine learning and simulation libraries.
 You can execute the notebook directly in Google Colab using the badge link provided, which includes a pre-configured environment with all necessary dependencies.

 ### Prerequisites